 Original architectural features are brilliantly blended with contemporary French design and individual character.
-For business trips, multi-generational travel, shopping sprees, or romantic interludes, the Presidential Suite offer a combination of the discretion and space of a private apartment, underpinned by the comforts of a 5-star hotel.
+For business trips, multi-generational tra-vel, shopping sprees, or romantic interludes, the Private Apartments offer a combination of the discretion and space, underpinned by the comforts of a 5-star hotel.
 This is the height of Parisian luxury.